chrismhodgson/nextjs-pfrac/data/_pages/races/barnsley-boundary-relay.md

 The links below give maps and GPX files for each leg.
 The GPX files can be downloaded and imported into GPS software, or uploaded to a phone or watch.

+**Note for 2024: There is a diversion on leg 4 where an underpass is currently blocked.
+The council have put in a diversion using Barrowfield Road.
+Runners will be told by marshals at the start of the leg to follow the official diversion.**

 | Leg                                   | Start time (approx)                                                         | Distance/climb                                                            |
 | ------------------------------------- | --------------------------------------------------------------------------- | ------------------------------------------------------------------------- |
 | 1: Cannon Hall to Bretton Park        | 08:00                                                                       | 5.1M/528'                                                                 |